 Weight loss, while a great achievement, can sometimes leave certain body parts appearing saggy and deflated.
 The arms are an example of this.
 Many consider an arm lift, known as brachioplasty, to surgically give the arm more contour.
 This surgery, which can be performed by Las Vegas plastic surgeon, Dr. Marvin Spann, is necessary in order to remove the loose skin deformity.
-Sometimes, Dr. Spann performs liposuction of the upper arms to enhance the result of the arm lift.
+Sometimes Dr. Marvin Spann performs liposuction of the upper arms to enhance the result of the arm lift.
 For many patients, brachioplasty is a step towards completing the transformation of their weight loss journey.

 During arm lift surgery, an incision is made along the inner arm, from the armpit down towards the elbow.
 Once this incision has been made, liposuction may be used to remove excess fat, and any loose skin will be trimmed away.
 Depending on the extent of the surgery, a draining tube may be placed to help control bleeding.
 In patients with excessive drooping, where there is looseness within the internal tissue structures, a tightening technique will be used internally.
 These surgical efforts will result in a smaller circumference of the upper arm.